vitejs/vite/docs/guide/dep-pre-bundling.md

 ### File System Cache

-Vite caches the pre-bundled dependencies in `node_modules/.vite`.
+Vite caches the pre-bundled dependencies in `cacheDir`.
 It determines whether it needs to re-run the pre-bundling step based on a few sources:

 - The `dependencies` list in your `package.json`
 - Package manager lockfiles, e.g. `package-lock.json`, `yarn.lock`, or `pnpm-lock.yaml`.